-Potter was connected to a murder case in Utah, though he was not a suspect- at least not publicly.
+Potter was connected to a murder case in Utah, however- though not as a suspect, at least not publicly.
 It was the violent murder of Dexter Moormeister, wife of Dr. Frank Moormeister, which took place February 21, 1930.
 Although it occurred outside Salt Lake City, many of the principal persons involved had ties to Los Angeles.

 The following is based on the author’s own, original research.
 Continue reading